 3. Prune Heavily Infested Areas:

-Cut off any parts of the plant with large infestations to prevent spreading.
+Cut off any parts of the plant that have been heavily affected by mealybugs to stop them from spreading.

 Scale